justinelut/mpesapay/README.md

 That's it!
 You can now integrate Mpesa payments into your Node.js application using the Mpesa Pay library.

-Please note that Mpesa Pay only initiates payments, and the results will be sent to the provided callback URL.
-Make sure to implement the necessary server-side logic to handle the payment confirmation notifications and update your application accordingly.
+> Please note that ```stkPush``` only initiates payments, and the results will be sent to the provided callback URL.
+Make sure to implement the necessary server-side logic to handle the payment confirmation notifications and update your database accordingly.

 *Note* The mpesapay module does not currently support commonjs implementation such as require in nodejs.
 We are currently working on the feature.
 You can request a pull request